 Youth employment in the area is high, with few jobs outside of agriculture.
 Schools are located long distances from one another, and official statistics indicate that girls drop out of school an average of 1.2 years earlier than boys.
-Many of these girls quit school around the age of 13 and migrate to the capital, Mandana, where they hope to find work in restaurants and as domestic workers.
+Many of these girls guit school around the age of 13 and migrate to the capital, Mandana, where they hope to find work in restaurants and bars.
 They do so with the help of older girls who have been to Mandana before, or they use the services of unregistered recruitment agencies that have flourishing operations in most of the villages in the district.
 While working at the restaurant/bars, girls are sometimes forced to perform sexual services.
-Boys from Amsam also migrate to Mandana to work as helpers in kitchens or at mechanic shops, as construction workers, or as common laborers lilke yard cleaners.
-They often sleep in a room with many other boys or sleep on the street.
+Boys from Amsam also migrate to Mandana to work in the transportation industry, washing buses, collecting fares, and working in the garages.
+They often sleep in a room with many other boys or sleep on the busses.
 The employers provide them with food, which is usually poor quality.
 The costs for food and accommodation are deducted from their wages which are already very low.
 The boys are often given drugs to keep them submissive.

 The Raki tend to have large families ruled over by the men, who make all family decisions.
 Raki have a history of irregular migration and during the dry season they often take their families to mining areas to find work.
 Raki do not see the point of registering their children at birth; as a result, they have no official status.
-At around the age of 13, many Raki girls are sent to the households of extended family members in bigger cities, where they work long hours as child domestic servants.
+At around the age of 13, many Raki girls are sent to the households of extended family members, where they work long hours as child domestic servants.